-It is critical to continue monitoring through to the post-closure phase of the exploration activities.
+It is critical to continue monitoring in accordance with the requirements of the EMPR.
 The aim of this being to ensure that the objectives of the rehabilitation and closure plan are met.
 In this regard it is recommended that the environmental auditing requirements of the NEMA EIA Regulations, 2014, as amended by followed.